adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

     U+007C | Vertical bar
     U+007E ~ Tilde

+However, none of these characters are allowed at the start of a glyph name.

 For glyphs where the development glyph name differs from the final production glyph name, an implementation of the feature file syntax must be able to accept either name in source files, but must produce output data which contains either